fractal-analytics-platform/fractal-tasks-core/examples/README.md

 ```bash
 pip install fractal-tasks-core[fractal-tasks]
 ```
-(note this can be done e.g. from a venv or from a conda environment).
+(note: this can be done e.g. from a venv or from a conda environment).

 2. Download the example data from Zenodo, if necessary, via
 ```bash